Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ### Level 17: Will of the Gods

-When you roll Initiative with no uses of your Channel Divinity remaining, you instantly regain one expended use.
+When you roll **:d20-inv: Initiative**{.d20 } with no uses of your Channel Divinity remaining, you instantly regain one expended use.
 Moreover, whenever you are Concentrating on a Cleric spell and forced to make a saving throw, you gain a bonus to the saving throw equal to your Charisma modifier (minimum of +1).

 ###### :material-book-edit: Written by *Eschatologue*